xetaro/RepData_PeerAssessment1/PA1_template.md

     ## 104      835 206.1698

 Interval 835 with approx. 206 steps contians the maximum number of steps.

+## Imputing missing values

-1. Code to describe and show a strategy for imputing missing data
+  Code to describe and show a strategy for imputing missing data

 Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs):